nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addm m/MODULE_CODE [l/LECTURE_DETAILS] [t/TUTORIAL_DETAILS] [lz/LECTURE_ZOOM_LINK] [tz/TUTORIAL_ZOOM_LINK] [a/ASSIGNMENT_DETAILS]…​`

-* The `MODULE_CODE` field is mandatory while all other fields are optional ([you can click here for more details on the individual fields](#module-fields)).
+* The `MODULE_CODE` field is mandatory while all other fields are optional ([you can click here for more details on each individual field](#module-fields)).
 If you attempt to add a module without a module code, it will result in an error!
 * The `AssignmentDetails` can take in alphanumerical characters **along with spaces**.
 * A module can have any number of `AssignmentDetails` (including 0)